student in a lab

 The BA in Biology program provides fundamental training in the core concepts of molecular and cellular biology, anatomy, physiology and genetics.

-Required Biology Courses (12 credits)
+Required Courses

-• General Biology: Molecular and Cell Biology and Genetics,
+• General Biology: Molecular and Cell Biology and Genetics

 • General Biology: Ecology, Evolution, and Physiology

-• Introduction to Biological Investigations I and
+• Introduction to Biological Investigations I and II

 • Introductory Genetics

-• General Chemistry Laboratory I and II
+• General Physics I and General Physics Lab I

 Accelerated Undergraduate/Graduate Options